pabloyamakata/weather-app/README.md

 <h3>Weather Application</h3>

-Provides real-time weather information for different locations around the world using the WeatherAPI.com API.<br>
+Provides real-time weather information for different locations around the world using the WeatherAPI.com API

 The technologies used in this project are:

 <ul>